Inner-Imaging Networks: Put Lenses into Convolutional Structure: Proposed Method

 \subsection{Overall framework}

-In each layer of CNNs, each convolutional kernel produces a feature maps $\mathrm{\textbf{u}}_{l}^{c} \in \mathbb{R}^{W \times H}$, which is defined as a channel.
+In each layer of CNNs, each convolutional kernel produces a feature map $\mathrm{\textbf{u}}_{l}^{c} \in \mathbb{R}^{W \times H}$, which is defined as a channel.
 It forms the basic unit of intermediate features in convolutional networks.
-To model the relationships between them, the feature maps $\mathrm{\textbf{u}}_{l}^{c}$ is squeezed firstly, as follows:
+In order to model the relationships between them, the feature maps $\mathrm{\textbf{u}}_{l}^{c}$ are squeezed firstly, as follows: